OElGebaly/osama_api-exercise-solution/README.md

     $ docker-compose up -d

-    deployment command will apply the below steps:
+    ####deployment command will apply the below steps:

     - start 3 new docker containers.
     - DB container will be launching the Mysql 5.7 service.
-    - app container will start by installing all the required libraries included into app/requirements.txt file , and run the commands necessary to start the python application, python image used is "jfloff/alpine-python:latest" as a small sized image.
+    - app container will start by installing all the required libraries included into app/requirements.txt file , and run the commands necessary to start the python application
     - nginx latest release with necessary configuration files

 ## Command Line Testing